yimeishao/yimeishao.github.io/_posts/2020-02-12-babys_first_cli_data_gem.markdown

 The concept of Missed Connections is really romantic at heart.
 You were going about your day and you saw a beautiful stranger.
 You post about the encounter online with the hope that maybe they'll see it and that maybe they were going about their day when they saw a beautiful stranger (you).
 Because let's face it, you don't want to interrupt someone's space.
 What if they're not interested?
 What if they just wanted a quiet commute?
 What if you're not a beautiful stranger?
 You'd be just a creep.
 In my opinion, Craigslist is a place to practice consent and respect -- both parties have to actively look for each other.

 Obviously, if you've ever been on Missed Connections, you know it doesn't always work like this.
 Instead, what you get is at worst a barrage of people's often disgusting, often fetishizing, inner thoughts.
 At best, a sad, truncated plea for intimacy.
-You wonder, "What beautiful stranger is going to read this and want to reach out?"
+You wonder, "What beautiful stranger is going to read this and want to connect?"

 And so, I thought it would be fun to have them read as poems instead.
+A collaborative message.
 Romance, baby!

 My app collects all of the post titles from a given day and formats them into a single "poem."
 It now lives as a Ruby gem called bzn_poetry, which you can find [here](https://github.com/yimeishao/bzn_poetry).
 (My version pulls from Bozeman's Missed Connections, because that's where I currently live, but it's easily adaptable for other locations.)